- Prospective Students

 - Theme IV: Technology and Information Systems Management

 - Theme VI: Environmental Analysis: Establishing Competitive Advantage

-- Theme VII: Dynamics of Global Competition
+- Theme VII: The Role of the Senior Executive

-- Theme VIII: Strategic Planning for Growth and Profitability
+- Theme VIII: Strategic Planning for Growth

 - Theme IX: Managing Strategic Change and Implementation

-- Theme X: Executive of the Future
+- Theme X: The Executive of the Future

 Unlike traditional programs that present material through discrete courses and expect students to remember and integrate these materials themselves, the Marshall Executive MBA Program will continuously expose you to different aspects of the functional areas of business, always within the context of a broader, timeless theme that is pertinent to any company or industry.

 The curriculum focuses on ten integrated themes that parallel managerial situations facing executives on a daily basis.
 Within a given theme, we carefully sequence class sessions to integrate the different functional areas that are relevant to the overall theme topic.
 Just like executives, who are judged on how the company fares overall under their direction, students receive a single grade for each theme.